July 1, 2022

 -As you chew, notice changes in food texture, temperature and taste.

 -Bring full awareness to each sip as you drink liquids.

--After swallowing, be aware of how far down your esophagus you can feel your food or drink.
+-When swallowing, notice the sound of swallowing and be aware of how far down your esophagus you can feel your food or drink.

 -Enjoy each bite of food and the presence of friends eating with you.